imarsman/iptools/README.md

 [netaddr](https://github.com/inetaf/netaddr) package that came first.
 Sadly, the `netip` package loses the IPRange struct, so I have added needed functionality here in the ipv4 subnet package.

-I would be surprised if there were not errors due to coding or to a lack of understanding of IPV4 and IPV6.
-I will work to reduce both my ignorance and errors.
+I would be surprised if there were not errors due to coding or to a lack of understanding of ipv4 and ipv6.

 ### Subnet divisions split default